henzk/django-productline/docs/index.rst

 A feature is an app plus the possibility to encapsulate integration code within the feature, massively reducing integration efforts.
 This is enabled by the featuremonkey statements ``introduce_`` and ``refine_`` which allow to modify programm structures outside of the feature from inside the feature.
-So a feature integrates itself by appending itself to the INSTALLED_APPS and including its urlpatterns.
-So instead of doing this for each project it is done once enabling integration automation and better modularization.
+So a feature integrates itself by refining the INSTALLED_APPS and including its urlpatterns.
+This approach emphazises integration automation and better modularization.